Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Discussion

 \paragraph{1) Additional Local Lens Constraints:} We have so far applied two constraints on the local lens map.
 The first one, Eq.~\ref{eq:degenerate}, is the requirement of the lensing potential.
 The second one is an observational constraint on the elongation direction of the arc.
 In addition to these, image pairs of highly magnified stars identified in the future can be incorporated as additional constraints, although confidently identifying the image pair of the same lensed star may be non-trivial.

 \paragraph{2) Improved Disk Rotation Model:} Our disk rotation model assumes a constant circular velocity $v_{\rm rot}$.
 While this is a simplification, it is well-motivated for the outer disk regions probed by the highly magnified arc, given the flat rotation curves observed in typical spiral galaxies at radii beyond a few kpc~\citep{Sofue2001GalaxyRotationCurveARAAreview, Blok2008THINGSGalaxyRotationCurves, Lelli2016DiskGalaxyMassModels}.
-Nevertheless, one can readily incorporate more complex and realistic rotation curves, such as one derived for an exponential disk embedded in an Navarro-Frenk-White (NFW)~\citep{CDMhalo1996} dark matter halo.
+Nevertheless, one can readily incorporate more complex and realistic rotation curves, such as one derived for an exponential disk embedded in a Navarro-Frenk-White (NFW)~\citep{CDMhalo1996} dark matter halo.
 Additionally, the velocity model may allow a random velocity component for the H {\sc ii} regions reflecting ISM turbulence.

-\paragraph{3) Improved Velocity Measurements:} We have used a simple linear model for local continuum fitting and assumes a Gaussian profile for emission lines.
-Both treatment can be improved for more physically realistic measurements.
+\paragraph{3) Improved Velocity Measurements:} We have used a simple linear model for local continuum fitting and assumed a Gaussian profile for emission lines.
+Both treatments can be improved for more physically realistic measurements.
 First, the stellar continuum could be modeled more rigorously using dedicated tools such as the PPXF code together with a library of stellar spectra, following the approach of \cite{Patricio2018KinematicMappingMUSE}.
 This may be particularly relevant in the case of the hydrogen Balmer lines for which a narrow nebular emission line is superimposed on top of a broad photospheric absorption line.
-Secondly, the assumption of a Gaussian line profile may be relaxed.